-Owing to their widespread operations, enterprises resort to different types of systems that manage heterogenous data.
+Owing to their widespread operations, enterprises resort to different types of systems that manage heterogeneous data.
 These systems are connected via an intricately knit data infrastructure, comprising of databases, data warehouses, marts, and lakes, storing key pieces of intelligible insights.
 However, facilitating data movement and extracting business insights require using a myriad of data management technologies, which can be complex to learn and manage.
 This is where data virtualization tools come into play.

 What is Data Virtualization?

-Data virtualization creates an abstraction layer that brings in data from different sources without performing the entire Extract-Transform-Load (ETL) process or creating a separate, integrated platform for viewing data.
+Data virtualization system creates an abstraction layer that brings in data from different sources without performing the entire Extract-Transform-Load (ETL) process or creating a separate, integrated platform for viewing data.
 Instead, it virtually connects to different databases, integrates all the information to provide virtual views, and publishes them as a data service, like REST.
 This enhances data accessibility, making specific bits of information readily available for reporting, analysis, and decision making.

-By creating an abstraction layer, virtualization tools expose only the required data to users without requiring technical details about the location or structure of the data source.
+By creating an abstraction layer, data virtualization tools expose only the required data to users without requiring technical details about the location or structure of the data source.
 As a result, organizations are able to restrict data access to authorized users only to ensure security and meet data governance requirements.

-The technology simplifies key processes, such as data integration, federation, and transformation, making data accessible for dashboards, portals, applications, and other front-end solutions.
+The data virtualization technology simplifies key processes, such as data integration, federation, and transformation, making data accessible for dashboards, portals, applications, and other front-end solutions.
 Moreover, by compressing or deduplicating data across storage systems, businesses can meet their infrastructure needs more efficiently, resulting in substantial cost savings.

 Businesses nowadays make data virtualization software an integral part of their approach to data management, as it allows complementing processes like data warehousing, data preparation, data quality management, and data integration.

-Applications of Data Virtualization
+Data Virtualization vs ETL

 - Data Delivery: It enables you to publish datasets (requested by users or generated through client application) as data services or business data views.